-After a successful summer holiday club run by Witham Churches Together based around the Olympics theme we came up with the idea of having a Light party as a follow up with some of the children that we got to meet and know from the holiday club and to invite others children to join in with the fun and light of Jesus Christ.
+After a successful summer holiday club run by Witham Churches Together based around the Olympics theme we came up with the idea of having a Light party as a follow up with some of the children that we got to meet and know from the holiday club and to invite others children to join in with the fun We recognised there are a range of views on Halloween and Christians have different standpoints, but those on the planning meeting we believed it was important to have an alternative to Halloween parties and trick or treat.
+We wanted to be inclusive, welcoming and focus on and celebrating the goodness and light of Jesus Christ.
 After the children arrived at the Methodist church, who graciously offered to host this event, Rev'd 'Femi Cole-Njie (Moderator for Witham Churches Together) offered us a warm welcome and then we had great fun and praised God as we sung light themed songs, such as, 'My Lighthouse' and 'This Little Light of Mine'.
+Rachel Grimwood, who works in schools in Witham as a Christian worker shared a video and some encouraging words from the Bible.